 What affect did it have on your career?

 That kind of hurt my career at the time, as, in the 1990s, to go from Michael Jackson to Paula Abdul, you are talking a major bump in your income.
-That credit would have put me in more demand for other jobs, but they just kind of glided over that.
-It hurt my career, it really did, as it stagnated my aspirations for being a worthy consultant.
+That credit would have put me in more demand for other jobs, but instead it stagnated my aspirations for being a worthy consultant.

 Well, I never really considered myself a choreographer, as I never had to work with large groups of people as a norm.
 But as a speciality, I was a creative consultant, where I could consult on movement and contribute to other people’s style.
 At the time I really needed that credit.
 And now a lot of people who have seen it are like, ‘wow, why didn’t they show that clip at the time?’